Hawe family murders: Murders

-Alan Hawe murdered his family before proceeding to hang himself, all inside the family home at 3 Oakdene Downs, located just inside the townland of Barconey (Robinson) in the far south of County Cavan; the house was almost 3½ miles (around 5.5 kilometres) to the south of the small town of Ballyjamesduff on the northern edge of the Irish Midlands.
-The townland of Barconey (Robinson) is in the Civil Parish of Castlerahan in the south of County Cavan.
+Alan Hawe murdered his family before proceeding to hang himself, all inside the family home at 3 Oakdene Downs, located just inside the townland of Barconey (Robinson) in the far south of County Cavan.
 Though reports initially stated that he had stabbed his family members to death, it was later reported that he had slit the throats of his children and that Clodagh had been found face down on a sofa with "severe head and neck injuries and [with] a large pool of blood under the chair".

-He then wrote a "disjointed and rambling" letter in which he apologised for his actions, before taking his own life via hanging.
+The murders were planned a year in advance.
+Two weeks prior to the murders, Alan Hawe rearranged the furniture so that Clodagh Hawe would have her back to him when he approached her with the axe.
+Deputy state pathologist Michael Curtis said at the inquest that the boys all had injuries at their Adam's apple and suggested this was done purposefully to prevent them from being able to scream.
+After murdering his family and prior to taking his own life, Alan Hawe transferred money out of the joint account he shared with Clodagh Hawe, leaving his family the sole beneficiaries of his estate.
+Hawe then wrote a "disjointed and rambling" letter in which he apologised for his actions, before taking his own life via hanging.
 In the note, Hawe also wrote that he enjoyed killing his family.
+In the note he wrote "I think there was some sort of psychosis that made me enjoy that", Jacqueline Connolly believes the word psychosis was deliberately chosen by Alan Hawe in order to "spoonfeed" forensic psychiatrists a motive for the crime.

 The alarm was raised by Mary Coll, Clodagh's mother, who arrived at the Hawe family home early on the morning of the 29 August 2016.
 Mrs Coll had driven to the house at Oakdene Downs.
 On arriving at the Hawe family home, she found no signs of life: the house was still locked, curtains were still closed and the family's cars were still parked in the driveway.
 Mrs Coll went around to the back of the house, intending to let herself in as she had a key to the backdoor.
 It was at this stage that Mrs Coll found a handwritten note attached to the backdoor, which read: 'Please do not come in.
 Please call the gardaí'.
 Upon reading this note, which was written in Alan Hawe's handwriting, Mrs Coll refrained from entering the house.
 Instead, she immediately contacted the Garda Síochána on her mobile phone, at around 10:40 am.
 Garda Alan Ratcliffe and Garda Aisling Walsh were the first gardaí to arrive on the scene, arriving from Bailieborough Garda Station in the south-east of County Cavan shortly after 11am.
 Garda Ratcliffe entered the house at around 11:30am, where he discovered the bodies of the Hawe family inside.